Dynamic Placement in Refugee Resettlement: Model

 On the other side of the matching problem is a set $N = \{1, \dots, n\}$ of \emph{cases}.
 Each case $i$ represents an indivisible family of $s_i \in \mathbb{N}_{\geq 1}$ refugees.
 Furthermore, each case $i$, for each affiliate $\ell$, has an \emph{employment score} $u_{i, \ell}$, which indicates the expected number of case members that will find employment if the case is allocated to $\ell$.
 Typically, these employment scores $u_{i, \ell}$ are real numbers in $[0, s_i]$, but we will also allow to set $u_{i, \ell} = - \infty$ to express that case $i$ is not compatible with affiliate $\ell$.
 We will refer to the combination of a case's size and vector of employment scores as the \emph{characteristics} of the case.
 To ensure that the matching problem is always feasible, we will assume that $L$ contains a special affiliate $\bot$ that represents leaving a case unmatched, where $u_{i, \bot} = 0$ for all cases $i$ and $c_\bot = \infty$.\footnote{For example, allowing cases to be unmatched is necessary since an arriving case might only be compatible with affiliates whose capacity is already exhausted.
 When these situations occur in practice, such cases do not remain unmatched; instead, capacities can be increased or case--affiliate incompatibilities overruled manually by the arrivals officer.
 For our sequence of models, we report the fraction of matched refugees in \cref{sec:unmatched}, and find that our algorithms do not lead to fewer refugees being matched than in the greedy baseline.
 To lower the number of unmatched refugees at the cost of reducing employment, one can add a constant reward per refugee to the $u_{i, \ell}$ with $\ell \neq \bot$.}

-We use the employment scores developed by Ahani et al.~\cite{ahani2020placement}, and we give details on data preprocessing and training in \cref{app:datacleaning}.
+We use the employment scores developed by \citet{ahani2020placement}, and we give details on data preprocessing and training in \cref{app:datacleaning}.
 Throughout this paper, we consider these employment scores as ground truth, which means that we evaluate algorithms directly based on the employment scores.
-An evaluation of how accurately the employment scores predict employment outcomes is outside of the scope of this paper, and we refer the reader to Ahani et al.\ for such an evaluation.
+An evaluation of how accurately the employment scores predict employment outcomes is outside of the scope of this paper, and has already been performed by Ahani et al.

 The goal of the matching problem is to allocate cases to affiliates such that the \emph{total employment}, that is, the sum of employment scores, is maximized, subject to not exceeding capacities.
 For a set $I \subseteq N$ and a capacity profile $\bm{c} = \{c_\ell\}_{\ell \in L}$, define $\textsc{Matching}(I, \bm{c})$ as the matching integer linear program (ILP) below, where variables $x_{i, \ell}$ indicate whether case $i \in I$ is matched to affiliate $\ell \in L$: